szymekjanaczek/ebay-sdk-php/README.md

 ## Requirements

-  - PHP 7.4 or PHP 8 with the following extensions:
+  - PHP ≥8.0 with the following extensions:
+    - production:
       - curl
       - libxml
+      - xmlwriter
+    - package development purposes:
+      - dom
+      - tokenizer
+      - simplexml
   - 64 bit version as there are some [issues when using the SDK with 32 bit](http://devbay.net/sdk/guides/getting-started/requirements.html#using-the-sdk-with-32-bit-systems).
   - SSL enabled on the cURL extension so that https requests can be made.